XanaduAI/randomized-measurements-circuit-cutting/README.md

 To open and run a local copy of a notebook one should apply the following steps:

-1. missing, install JupyterLab.
+1. If missing, install JupyterLab.
-2.  the command:
+2. Run the command:

 ```
 $ jupyter notebook
 ```

 3. Navigate to the local notebook file and open it.

+You can also visit [pennylane.xanadu.ai](https://pennylane.xanadu.ai) to run notebooks over Xanadu Cloud.

 ### Requirements